 How Can I Be a Good Bar Manager?

 Being empathetic and leading by example are how to be a good bar manager.

 The third most important bar management tip is taking bar inventory regularly.
-It’s so important we even included it in our list of the most important bar manager duties.
-All the numbers you need to make profitable decisions running your bar flow out from consistent and accurate bar inventory management.
-But consistently taking inventory is hard, much less doing it consistently and accurately.
+It's so important we even included it in our list of the most important bar manager duties.
+You need numbers to make profitable decisions running your bar, and to work with your bar manager salary.
+And those number come from consistent and accurate bar inventory management.
+And BinWise Pro helps thousands of bars and restaurants across the country get there.